A Good Language Test Should Be:

 3- Practical:

-It is easy to conduct it, easy to score without wasting too much time or effort.
+It is easy to conduct, and easy to score without wasting too much time or effort.

 4- Comprehensive: